swcarpentry/python-novice-inflammation/index.md

 > $ cd && cd Desktop/python-novice-inflammation/data
 > ~~~

-> ## Starting iPython {.getready}
+> ## Starting Python {.getready}
 >
-> We will be using iPython for the lessons.  iPython is an interactive interface for python that is very useful for learning and
-> debugging python.
-In the Setup, you should have already installed Anaconda which includes IPython.
+> If you will be using the iPython or Jupyter notebook for the lessons, you should have already installed Anaconda which includes the notebook.
 >
-> To start iPython, open a terminal or git bash and type the command:
+> To start the notebook, open a terminal or git bash and type the command:
 >
 > ~~~ {.input}
 > $ ipython notebook
+> ~~~
+>
+> To start the Python intrepreter without the notebook, open a terminal or git bash and type the command:
+>
+> ~~~ {.input}
+> $ python
 > ~~~

 ## Topics